When anguish takes over and nothing feels steady anymore, peace doesn’t come from figuring it out, it comes from finding ground.

 Each one is essential.

-A Creative Journy Back To Yourself
+A Creative Journey Back To Yourself

 All retreats are two full days and non-residential, allowing you to return home or rest locally between retreat days.